Alpensin/go-obsmonster/pkg/logging/console/README.md

 # Stdout Logging

-We will try at least 5 most popular loggers to log data in `JSON` format, the most popular format for logging nowadays.
+We will try at least 5 most popular loggers to log data in `JSON` format to stdout/stderr, the most popular format for logging nowadays.
 - log/slog
 - zap
 - zerolog